DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 3. Add modules to crawl for functions
 4. Add a results builder to shape the results

-You can also access the old driver by not calling `enable_v2_driver`, which will give you the same capabilities as described below.
+You can also access standard hamilton execution by not calling `enable_parallel_type`, which will give you the same capabilities as described here.
+We highly recommend you use the builder pattern -- while the constructor of the `Driver` will be fully backwards compatible according to the rules of semantic versioning, we may change it in the future (for 2.0).

 Note that the new driver is required to handle dynamic creation of nodes (E.G. using `Parallelizable[]` and `Collect[]`.